United Kingdom corporation tax

 Throughout this article, the term "pound" and the £ symbol refer to the Pound sterling.

-Corporation tax in the United Kingdom is a corporate tax levied in on the profits made by UK-resident companies and on the profits of entities registered overseas with permanent establishments in the UK.
+Corporation tax in the United Kingdom is a corporate tax levied in on the profits made by UK-resident companies and on the profits of entities registered overseas with either permanent establishments or property businesses in the UK.
+Companies are resident in the UK if they are either incorporated or centrally managed and controlled in the UK.

 Until 1 April 1965, companies were taxed at the same income tax rates as individual taxpayers, with an additional profits tax levied on companies.
 Finance Act 1965 replaced this structure for companies and associations with a single corporate tax, which took its basic structure and rules from the income tax system.
-Since 1997, the UK's Tax Law Rewrite Project has been modernising the UK's tax legislation, starting with income tax, while the legislation imposing corporation tax has itself been amended, the rules governing income tax and corporation tax have thus diverged.
-Corporation tax was governed by the Income and Corporation Taxes Act 1988 (as amended) prior to the rewrite project.

 Originally introduced as a classical tax system, in which companies were subject to tax on their profits and companies' shareholders were also liable to income tax on the dividends that they received, the first major amendment to corporation tax saw it move to a dividend imputation system in 1973, under which an individual receiving a dividend became entitled to an income tax credit representing the corporation tax already paid by the company paying the dividend.
 The classical system was reintroduced in 1999, with the abolition of advance corporation tax and of repayable dividend tax credits.
 Another change saw the single main rate of tax split into three.
-Tax competition between jurisdictions reduced the main corporate tax rate from 28% in 2008–2010 to a flat rate of 19% as of April 2021.
-It then reversed back again in 2023, increasing to 25% for companies with profits in excess of £250,000.
+Tax competition between jurisdictions reduced the main corporate tax rate from 28% in 2008–2010 to a flat rate of 19% as of April 2017.
+It then reversed back again in April 2023, increasing to 25% for companies with profits in excess of £250,000.

 The UK government faced problems with its corporate tax structure, including European Court of Justice judgements that aspects of it are incompatible with EU treaties.
 Tax avoidance schemes marketed by the financial sector have also proven an irritant, and been countered by complicated anti-avoidance legislation.

 The complexity of the corporation tax system is a recognised issue.
-The Labour government, supported by the Opposition parties, carried through wide-scale reform from the Tax Law Rewrite project, resulting in the Corporation Tax Act 2010.
-The tax has slowly been integrating generally accepted accounting practice, with the corporation tax system in various specific areas based directly on the accounting treatment.
+The New Labour government (1997–2010), supported by the opposition parties, carried through wide-scale reform from the Tax Law Rewrite Project, resulting in the Corporation Tax Act 2009 and Corporation Tax Act 2010.
+Before these statutes, corporation tax was largely governed by the Income and Corporation Taxes Act 1988.
+Corporation tax has slowly been integrating generally accepted accounting practice, with the corporation tax system in various specific areas based directly on the accounting treatment.

-UK corporate income tax receipts have risen markedly over the last decade.
+UK corporation tax receipts have risen markedly over the last decade.
 From £37.4bn in 2013-14 to £92.2bn in 2023-24, and are forecast to rise to £112.6bn in 2028-29.
 Note: these figures exclude offshore oil and gas corporate income tax.